035966-L3/Sleeping-Cup-Testcases/README.md

 ## How to use generators?

+Before generating, you should check the `README.md` file and read it (if you found it) first.

 The names of generators will include the substring `gen`.
 You just need to compile these programs and run using the input given in the corresponding text file.
 Here are some examples:

 - `gen.cpp` <- `gen_input.txt`
 - `gen_default.cpp` <- `gen_input_default.txt`
 - `gen_14.cpp` <- (this usually requires no input)

 You can also contact us for any questions on the use of generators.
-However, you should check the `README.md` file and read it (if you found it) first.

 Note that some testcases (especially the first ones as samples) are handmade.